amgarton47/CS62data-structures/Darwin_Assignment/project/README.md

-# Assignment 3 - Darwin
+# Assignment - Darwin

-### This is a pair assignment!
-Feel free to work with a partner.
-If you do this, one of you will need to make a team and then the other person can join it.
+### This is a pair assignment where you will work with a partner from your learning community.
+If there is an odd number of people in your learning community, teams can have 3 members.

 ## Learning Goals